-- Once natural virgin hair is cut from a donor's head, it stops receiving much-needed nutrients that nourish and keeps the hair soft, shiny & tangle-free.
-It's therefore vitally important to maintain and treat your natural hair extensions with the appropriate maintenance products that will restore/maintain its natural softness, silk and keep it tangle-free.
+- Once natural virgin hair is cut from a donor's head, it stops receiving much-needed nutrients that nourish and keep the hair soft, shiny & tangle-free.
+It's therefore vitally important to maintain and treat your natural hair extensions with the appropriate maintenance products that will restore/maintain their natural softness, and silk and keep them tangle-free.

-- Proper maintenance care using the appropriate product range will ensure that your hair extensions keep its luster and last you for a long time.
-We recommend you use mild shampoos & conditioners; preferably sulfate-free and silicone free hair care products.
+- Proper maintenance care using the appropriate product range will ensure that your hair extensions keep their luster and last you for a long time.
+We recommend you use mild shampoos & conditioners; preferably sulfate-free and silicone-free hair care products.

 - Distribute a generous amount of Shampoo through your entire scalp and massage your scalp with the tips of your fingers (not your fingernails).
 Gently, shampoo the hair in a downward motion, working shampoo from the top down.
 This rubbing action and the resultant friction will loosen dirt, product residue, and dandruff which can then be rinsed away.
 Thoroughly rinse your scalp afterward, still massaging with your fingertips as you do so.

-- All of our weaves are made out of 100% human virgin Remy hair, which means that they are able to be colored or bleached to virtually any color at all.
+- All of our weaves are made out of 100% human virgin Remy hair, which means that they can be colored or bleached to virtually any color at all.
 At the same time, it's important to remember that coloring and bleaching are both chemical-type processes that can remove moisture from hair, including hair extensions, which will make them dry.

-- If you are someone who has either natural wave or straight hairstyles, you will have more freedom to undergo either of these processes since these particular weaves do not undergo any form of processing.
+- If you are someone who has either a natural wave or straight hairstyle, you will have more freedom to undergo either of these processes since these particular weaves do not undergo any form of processing.

-- Always keep your extensions tangle free.
+- Always keep your extensions tangle-free.
 Brush or comb gently and avoid any excess tension.
-Always comb or brush hair from the bottom up, small sections at a time.
+Always comb or brush the hair from the bottom up, small sections at a time.
 The more careful you treat your extensions the longer they will last.
 Support your attachment when brushing or combing your hair.

-- Braid your hair into a large loose braid at the back of neck;
+- Braid your hair into a large loose braid at the back of your neck;

 - Undo braid after waking up and dampen it by spraying it with a water bottle;